theomarzaki/TrafficOrchestrator/README.md

 - rl_model.pt given as well to simulate the process in the TO, replace file in ./include with the new rl_model.pt

+### Testing RL

+- `python3 evaluator.py` is used to test the RL model in two lane merge instances.
+Purple Car = Agent. saves a video in the same directory of the lane merger scenario.

 ## Dataset